pubnative/mysqldriver-go/README.md

 ```

 ## Goal
-Main goals of this library are: *performance* over flexibility, *simplicity* over complexity.
-Any new feature shouldn't decrease performance of exising code, any improvements to productivity are always welcome.
-There are no plan to convert this library into ORM, it should stay simple however support all MySQL features.
+The main goals of this library are: *performance* over flexibility, *simplicity* over complexity.
+Any new feature shouldn't decrease the performance of the exising code base.

+Any improvements to productivity are always welcome.
+There is no plan to convert this library into an ORM.
+The plan is to keep it simple, and still keep supporting all of the MySQL features.

 ## Documentation
 1. [API Reference](https://godoc.org/github.com/pubnative/mysqldriver-go)